benjaminpope/k2halo/README.md

 You will need to use [git-lfs](https://git-lfs.github.com) to download the .fits and .png data products.
 Remember to run `git lfs pull` to sync the files locally.

 The final light curves will be made available as High Level Science Products on [MAST](https://archive.stsci.edu/k2/hlsps.html).
+The reduction here should be considered pretty good but nevertheless preliminary and may be improved or extended by the time it goes live on MAST.

 * In notebooks/ are the Jupyter notebooks used to generate all the scripts and explore the data.